Changes in your site to improve PageRank

 - The text of anchors of internal links is important.
 It must contain significant words and in connection with the contents of the paragraph.

-Bad practices to avoid
+Bad practices and mistakes to avoid

 These artifices are generally detected automatically by Google or through request from competitor who denounce sites using such tricks.
 The sites using the so called "black hat" SEO can be placed on a blacklist and removed from the index.